Kris Wu: 2014–2016: Solo debut and other activities

 Wu released "Time Boils the Rain" as part of the soundtrack for the Chinese box office hit Tiny Times 3 in July 2014.
 In the following year, he became the youngest celebrity to have a wax figure at Madame Tussauds Shanghai and was named "Newcomer of the Year" by Esquire China.

 Wu made his film debut in Somewhere Only We Know, directed by Xu Jinglei.
-The film was released on 14 February 2015, and debuted at No.1 on the Chinese box office, grossing US$37.81 million in six days following its release.
+The film was released on February 14, 2015, and debuted first place on the Chinese box office, grossing US$37.81 million in six days following its release.
 He won the "Best Newcomer Award" at the 3rd China International Film Festival London for his performance.

 He then starred in his second film Mr. Six, which closed at the Venice Film Festival.
 The film was a box office hit, grossing over US$137 million and becoming one of the highest-grossing films in China.
 The same year, Wu starred alongside Liu Yifei in So Young 2: Never Gone and romance melodrama Sweet Sixteen.
 He won the "Newcomer with the Most Media Attention" award at the Shanghai International Film Festival and "Best Actor" at the Gold Crane Award for his performance.
 Wu also starred in the blockbuster fantasy film L.O.R.D: Legend of Ravaging Dynasties, directed and written by Guo Jingming.